 where $w_{ij} \in K$.
-This is the control group since it is the de-facto standard of pruning in practice. \end{itemize}
+This is the control group since it is the de-facto standard of pruning in practice.

-Note that since the exact calculation of the eigenvalues of a matrix larger than $4 \times 4$ is, in general, not possible, according to the insolvability theory of Abel \cite{abel1826beweis} and Galois \cite{galois2011mathematical}, some of the compression modes are only applicable to a restricted set of convolutional architectures.
-On the other hand, most well-known models in the literature excessively use $3 \times 3$ kernels, and we employed a model family satisfying this constraint which is reported in Section \ref{sec:exp_setup}.

-\section{Regularization for Pruning}
+\subsection{Regularization for Pruning}

 Regularization in deep learning can be used for different purposes.
-For example, it can be used in combination with a specific activation function to limit the representational capacity of a model or it can be used just to prevent the weights from getting too large \cite{goodfellow2016deep}.
 In this work, we use $L_1$ regularization to zero out most parameters so that only a small fraction of parameters would be doing most of the recognition work.
-One can think of this as creating a very competitive environment where recognition resources are accumulated in a minority of kernels, and we evaluate the proposed compression modes in terms of their indication quality for such a minority.
+One can think of this as creating a very competitive environment where recognition resources are accumulated in a minority of kernels, and we evaluate the proposed pruning heuristics in terms of their indication quality for such a minority.

-As explained in Section \ref{sec:compression_modes}, all compression modes apart from weight are controlled by eigenvalues. $L_1$ regularization is a known technique to make the weights sparse \cite{goodfellow2016deep} and, naturally, make the average absolute weight small.
+As explained in Section \ref{sec:pruning_heuristics}, all pruning heuristics apart from weight are controlled by eigenvalues. $L_1$ regularization is a known technique to make the weights sparse \cite{goodfellow2016deep} and, naturally, make the average absolute weight small.
 In this section, we will prove that it can also be used to make eigenvalues small.

-Let kernel $K$ be a $n \times n$ real matrix,
+Let kernel $K$ be a $k \times k$ real matrix,

 define radius $r_i$ as the sum of the absolute values of the off-diagonal elements per row,

 and let Gershgorin disk $D_i$ be the closed disk in the complex plane centered at $w_{ii}$ with radius $r_i$,